Faith-Okamoto/INCH/README.md

 ## File format

 File formats differ depending on which analysis was requested:
-- The format for the `-d` option is a two-column file without a header line.
+- The format for the `-d` option is a two-column CSV file without a header line.
   The first column is descendent IDs and the second is the ID of the founder or group that the descendent matches best.
-- The format for the `-m` option is an `n x n` matrix with row and column labels of founder IDs, where `n` is the number of founders or founder groups.
+- The format for the `-m` option is an `n x n` CSV matrix with row and column labels of founder IDs, where `n` is the number of founders or founder groups.
   Each cell is the Hamming distance between the founders in that row and column.
 - The format for the `-p` option is a file with two parts.
 The first line has space-separated eigenvalues for the PCA eigenvectors, starting with PC1.
-After that is an `n x p` table, where `n` is the number of founders and `p` is the number of PCs used.
+After that is an `n x p` CSV table, where `n` is the number of founders and `p` is the number of PCs used.
 Column and row labels are included.
 Each cell is the weight of that row's founder under that column's principle component.

 ## Usage on real data